DanCode68/Cpp/ImgConv/README.md

 ImgConv.cpp
 -----------
-Converts an image (jpg, png, tga, bmp, psd, gif, hdr, pic) to a text file containing a matrix of pixel information
+Converts an image to a text file containing a matrix of pixel information

 Pixel info format: